-As an 84000 translator, you will receive project-specific support from our experienced in-house editorial team, get access to our state-of-the-art Translators’ Tools site, and join this global initiative to unlock and preserve the wisdom contained within the Tibetan Buddhist Canon, and sharing its treasures with the world.
+As an 84000 translator, you will receive project-specific support from our experienced editorial team, get access to our state-of-the-art Translators’ Tools site, joining a global initiative to unlock the wisdom contained within the Tibetan Buddhist Canon, and sharing its treasures with the world.

 We encourage all applicants to familiarize themselves with the following grant documentation before applying.
 Applications will be accepted until July 15, 2020.

-For any grant-related inquiries, please contact the Grants Committee at email@example.com.
+For grant-related inquiries, please contact us at: firstname.lastname@example.org.

-To sign up for our translators’ mailing list, please contact us at firstname.lastname@example.org, and provide us with your full name, residential country, and language expertise.
+To sign up for our translators’ mailing list, please contact us at: email@example.com.